Desperate Philippine typhoon survivors loot, dig up water pipes

 "There have been a lot of people who have died here."

-Resident Rachel Garduce said the aid - 3 kg (6 lb) of rice and 1 liter (34 ounces) of water per household a day - was not enough in her ravaged Tacloban neighborhood.
+Resident Rachel Garduce said the aid - 3 kg (6 lb) of rice and 1 litre (34 ounces) of water per household a day - was not enough in her ravaged Tacloban neighbourhood.
 Her aunt in Manila, 580 km (360 miles) to the north, was travelling by road and ferry to bring supplies.
 "We are hoping she won't get hijacked," she said.

 Secretary Mar Roxas denied law and order were breaking down.
 "It is wrong to say there is lawlessness in the city," he told reporters.